Reviewed by George Baral

 Some simple maintenance will keep your forced air furnace operating smoothly.
 Make sure you shut off the electricity to the furnace before you take off the access panel.

 As you can imagine, clogged filters are going to slow down the flow of warm air through your house.
 Some experts recommend replacing the filters every month.
 If you have a permanent filter (made of plastic or aluminum), you can just wash and reuse it.
 Electrostatic air filters contain polyurethane and polypropylene fibers, and actually act like a magnet to attract dust, mold, and other airborne particles.
-These are generally quite a bit more expensive than a disposable filter, last a long time, and should be vacuumed often.
+These are generally quite a bit more expensive than a disposable filter, last a long time, and should be vacuumed or washed often.
 Check the manufacturer’s instructions before cleaning.

 Check the ductwork to make sure warm air isn’t escaping through cracks or holes before it gets to your living areas.
 There are many different ways to do this.
 This Old House has a video which shows you a few ways, including how to use a smoke pencil to locate leaks.
 You can then make repairs in any accessible areas, using duct mastic in rough areas or places with sharp edges.
 The Green Building Advisor describes mastic as “a gooey, non-hardening material with a consistency between mayonnaise and smooth peanut butter.”
 At smooth joints, instead of mastic, people often wrap duct tape around the ductwork to prevent leaks.
 However, experts advise not to use standard cloth backed “duct” tape as it will come loose over time.
 Instead, use foil-faced duct tape.